 This post is tongue-in-cheek of course, but we really DO do these things to teenagers all the time, and then we feel frustrated when they won’t share.
 Here are examples of some communication pitfalls:

 Put lots of pressure on them to talk.
-As a lot of yes/no questions and show frustration with them when they don’t say much.
+Ask a lot of yes/no questions and show frustration with them when they don’t say much.

 Have face-to-face conversations.
 Stare them in the eyes!
 Don’t let them look away!

 Jump in with advice.
-Don’t ask if hey want it – just assume that they do 🙂
+Don’t ask if they want it – just assume that they do 🙂

 Criticize them for their poor decisions when they admit to making them.
 Repeat the previous tip again for good measure.

 Minimize their feelings and force them to look at the silver lining.
-For example, you can say, “You think you have it bad, but you have it better than I did!”
+For example, you can say, “You think you have it bad, but you have it way easier than I did!”

 Again, I know this post is a little silly, but we adults frequently do the things listed above.
 If you truly want to develop open communication with your teen, try these suggestions instead:

 Accept that you can’t force anyone to talk.
 Put down the desire to control the conversation with your teen.

 Start conversations when you’re engaged in an activity together, like going for a walk or driving in the car.
 Don’t demand that they look you in the eye.
 It’ll feel less pressured for them this way, and less pressure = more open.